Munawwar/Pepper/README.md

 NOTE: Project is still a work-in-progress

-Build interactive [islands](https://jasonformat.com/islands-architecture/) with plain HTML and a touch of JS.
+Build interactive [islands](https://jasonformat.com/islands-architecture/) with Pepper-rendered HTML and a touch of JS.

 Bundle size - pepper.js is 2.4 KB gzipped